bdanin/d8-minimal/README.md

 lando start
 ```

+Navigate to the resulting URL, and install the Drupal database.

 Enter the default Drupal 8 credentials:
 - 'database' => 'drupal8'
 - 'username' => 'drupal8'
 - 'password' => 'drupal8'
 - 'host' => 'database'

-Install using the minimal profile.
+Install using the **minimal** profile.

 ### First Config:Import
 First, config_suite needs to be turned on, please run: